New Year’s Offer! Launch Your New Business With 10% Off — Start Now

 Filing the Profits Tax Return

-However, according to the chosen fiscal year-end of the company, the due date to submit the declaration can change from April to November of the following year.
+However, depending on the company’s chosen fiscal year, the due date to submit the declaration can change from April to November of the following year.

 Although extensions can be requested from the tax authority, it is important to prepare beforehand and submit all the supporting documents and forms in due time.